vkatari10/trading-bot/README.md

 - Go: Runtime environemnt
 - C: Runtime computations

 Doing so allows for maximal runtime using Go and C while also taking advantage of the vast ecosystem of ML and Finance related libraries Python offers.

+## Future Additions
+- General
+  - More built-in technical indicators at training and run time
+  - Make extnernal broker/data streaming API structure to be modular
+- Machine Learning Pipeline
+  - Additions to train on multiple stocks
+  - Allow users to tune hyperparameters
+  - Allow uesrs to choose ML model (KNN, Linear Regression, etc.)
+- APIs
+  - Find a higher frequency market data streamer
+  - Convert ML API to use `FastAPI` instead of `Flask`

 ## Limitations

 There are several limitaions with this trading bot, however the most signficant are listed below.<br>
-- Ingestion of delayed data, up to 15 minutes
+- Ingestion of delayed data, uo to 1-15 minutes
-- Burn-in period during live execution (~30 minutes)
+- Burn-in period during live execution (~30 minutes) (Planned)

 ## Requirements